 When your body senses a threat, your mast cells secrete chemicals such as histamine, that aim to protect your body.
 But with MCAD, your body is perceiving too many things as a threat, and your body’s allergic response goes into overdrive.

 MCAD is a new diagnosis, only being titled for the first time in 2007.
-For reasons unknown, MCAD is often found in those who have Ehlers-Danlos and POTS.
+For reasons unknown, MCAD is often found in those who have Ehlers-Danlos Syndrome (EDS) and Postural Orthostatic Tachycardia Syndrome (POTS).
+Learn More About POTS Here.